openflighthpc/flight-control/README.md

 #### Current States

-At the bottom of the page the project's current compute groups and instance counts are displayed, with a summary of the resulting daily costs.
+At the bottom of the page the project's current compute groups and instance counts are displayed, with a summary of the resulting estimated daily costs.
 If any filtering for compute groups is in place, only those compute groups will be included.

+These groups and types shown in this table are determined by the project's config file.
+If this is not up to date this may not show the full/ correct details.

 #### New Data Alert and Refresh